bjrnfrdnnd/Coursera_R_Programming_Assignment02/README.md

 1. getinverse: a method that retrieves the cached inverse

-The function `cacheSolve` provides the means of calculating the inverse (if the cached value is not NULL).
+The function `cacheSolve` provides the means of calculating the inverse (if the cached value is NULL).
 If the cached value of the inverse is not NULL, `cacheSolve` will simply retrieve the cached value.

 ### Conclusion